Outdoor Ice Skating

 - Like all sports and activities, ice skating can be dangerous.
 By visiting the rink you are acknowledging such and are skating at your own risk.

-- Ackerman Park and Baker Park rinks have plastic liners.
+- The outdoor ice rinks have plastic liners.
 If someone skates when the ice is too thin, the blades may break through the ice and cut the liner.
 If the liner is cut, water escapes and it makes it harder for crews to make ice.

 - In the winter months, Public Works crews work on the rinks (when conditions are favorable), Monday through Friday.
 They do not work on holidays or the weekends.
 During snow events, their first priority will be the removal of snow from City buildings' parking lots, sidewalks, and paths.
 The outdoor rinks will be cleared after snow has been cleared from these facilities.